cristyro/networks/README.md

-Projects created related to the learning of computer networks, internet and TCP/IP protocols.
+Projects created related to the learning of computer networks, internet UDP and TCP/IP protocols.
 The main programming language for this repository is in python3.